Behind the Scenes of the Tropical Forest Cuba Installation

 Week 1: Goodbye, Congo!

-For over a week, the horticultural and facility staff clears plants and palms, drains the streams, and demolishes the village, food market and research station to remove Tropical Forest Congo, which was on display at the Conservatory for the past three years.
+For over a week, the horticultural and facility staff clears plants and palms, drains the streams, and demolishes the village, food market and research station to remove Tropical Forest Congo, which was on display for the past three years.

 The cleared out plants and trees will either be composted or donated to area organizations like the National Aviary or the Pittsburgh Zoo & PPG Aquarium — nothing goes to waste!